 The European Union has long been the world's leading provider of climate finance through official development assistance (ODA).
 Climate issues have become increasingly integrated into broader development strategies.
 For over a decade the EU has steadily increased climate finance for developing countries by using traditional grant funding to leverage additional private sector contributions and loans from European financial institutions.

 Between 2007 and 2013 the European Commission provided around €4.5 billion in finance for climate-related projects through the European Union’s development and external assistance policy instruments for climate-relevant activities in developing countries.

+Annual climate-related support has shown an upward trend, reaching €800-900 million in 2013.
 Significant contributions from EU Member States must be added to this figure, as well as their fast start finance contributions for the years 2010-2012.

-More information about concrete climate-change related projects in different countries and sectors supported by the EU budget can be found in the brochure "Supporting a climate for change" or at the Climate actions for a better development page of the EuropeAid website.
+More information about concrete climate-related projects in different countries and sectors supported by the EU budget, and by Member States, can be found in the brochures Supporting a climate for change and European Union Climate Funding for Developing Countries in 2013 .

-In addition, the European Investment Bank provides climate finance to developing countries in the form of loans.
+In addition, the European Investment Bank (EIB) provides climate finance to developing countries in the form of loans.

 The EIB is among the world's biggest lenders for climate action, with at least 25% of its yearly lending devoted to addressing climate change.
 Between 2008 and 2012, the EIB invested almost €80 billion in climate change mitigation and adaptation projects in Europe and in emerging and developing countries outside Europe.
 Support to climate projects outside Europe has expanded considerably, particularly since 2010.